rabfulton/ChatGTK/README.md

 **Music tool is not working**<br>
 Set your **Music Library Directory** in **Settings → Tool Options**, then click the **Generate Library** button to scan your music files.
 Verify your **Music Player Executable** path is correct (default: `/usr/bin/audacious -p <playlist>`).
 Alternatively, if you already have a beets library, you can specify its path in the **Beets Library DB** field.<br>
 **Web search is not working**<br>
 Web search is only supported on certain models.
 For OpenAI, supported models include: `gpt-4o`, `gpt-4o-mini`, `gpt-4-turbo`, and `gpt-5.x` models.
 For Gemini, supported models include `gemini-2.x` and `gemini-3.x` models.
-Older models like `gpt-3.5-turbo` or `gemini-1.5` do not support web search.<br>
+Older models like `gpt-3.5-turbo` or `gemini-1.5` do not support web search.
+Newer Grok models should work and can also be asked to search X.<br>

 <a href="https://www.buymeacoffee.com/rabfulton" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>